Polymer/tools/README.md

   map `a: b[]`, a will get an additional reference statement for each file path in b.
 All paths are relative to the analysis root directory.

+* **`renameTypes`**`: {[name: string]: string}`

+  Whenever a type with a name in this map is encountered, replace it with the given name.
+Note this only applies to named types found in places like function/method parameters and return types.
+It does not currently rename e.g. entire generated classes.

 ## Using as a module

 You can also use this package as a module: